LlmKira/VitsServer/README.md

 ⚡ A VITS ONNX server designed for fast inference, supporting streaming and additional inference settings to enable model preference settings and optimize performance.

+## 🧪 Experimental purposes only

+This project is for experimental purposes only.

+**If you are looking for a production-ready TTS implementation, go to https://github.com/RVC-Boss/GPT-SoVITS**

 ## Advantages 💪

 - [x] Long Voice Generation, Support Streaming. 长语音批次推理合并。